DevOpsPlayground/Hands-on-with-Hashicorps-Packer/README.md

 Finally with all the information given we can build our template by passing the variables located under the `config.json` file and we are also going to modify one of the values using the `-var` flag

-We want to change the name of the folder were our image is going to be created.
-The variable responsible for this is `NAME`.
-By defauld it has the value `World` so we are going to change it to our name.
+We want to change the value of the variable that is given under the shell command.
+The variable being used is `NAME`.
+By default it has the value `World` so we are going to change it to our name.

 The command should look like this: